JoshData/python-email-validator/README.md

 *local* part of the address (before the @-sign).
 In non-internationalized email addresses, only English letters, numbers, and some punctuation (`._!#$%&'^``*+-=~/?{|}`) are allowed.
-In internationalized email address local parts, all Unicode characters are allowed by this library, although it's possible that not all characters will be allowed by all mail systems.
+In internationalized email address local parts, a wider range of Unicode characters are allowed.

+A surprisingly large number of Unicode characters are not safe to display, especially when the email address is concatenated with other text, so this library tries to protect you by not permitting resvered, non-, private use, formatting (which can be used to alter the display order of characters), whitespace, and control characters, and combining characters as the first character (so that they cannot combine with something outside of the email address string).
+See https://qntm.org/safe and https://trojansource.codes/ for relevant prior work.
+(Other than whitespace, these are checks that you should be applying to nearly all user inputs in a security-sensitive context.)

+These character checks are performed after Unicode normalization (see below), so you are only fully protected if you replace all user-provided email addresses with the normalized email address string returned by this library.
+This does not guard against the well known problem that many Unicode characters look alike (or are identical), which can be used to fool humans reading displayed text.

-To deliver email to addresses with Unicode, non-English characters, your mail submission library and the mail servers along the route to the destination, including your own outbound mail server, must all support the [SMTPUTF8 (RFC 6531)](https://tools.ietf.org/html/rfc6531) extension.
+Email addresses with these non-ASCII characters require that your mail submission library and the mail servers along the route to the destination, including your own outbound mail server, all support the [SMTPUTF8 (RFC 6531)](https://tools.ietf.org/html/rfc6531) extension.
 Support for SMTPUTF8 varies.
 See the `allow_smtputf8` parameter.